boisvert42/hexagon_lexicon/word_lists/README.md

 The Python script here is released under the Apache 2.0 license.

-These text files have been explicitly placed in the Public Domain by Alan Beale.
+The text files have been explicitly placed in the Public Domain by Alan Beale.

 2of12inf.txt is available at http://wordlist.aspell.net/12dicts-readme/#2of12inf